Jincheng97/Classification-of-AML/README.md

 I used a merged 3-layer neural network for classification.
 Shown below is the network structure.
 ![NN model structure](/model.png)
 The training accuracy is about 94% while the validation accuracy is about 89%.
 Among the 180 unlabeled subjects, my prediction is that 20 of them are AML while the others are normal.
+Please refer to 'AMLPrediction.csv' file for detailed results.